twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/04-api-patterns-weak-consistency.md

 ### Eventual Consistency

 The approach described in the previous chapter is in fact a trade-off: the API performance issues are traded for “normal” (i.e., expected) background errors that happen while working with the API.
-This is achieved by isolating the component responsible for controlling concurrency and only exposing read-only tokens in the public API.
-Still, the achievable throughput of the API is limited, and the only way of scaling it up is removing the strict consistency from the external API and thus allowing reading system state from read-only replicas:
+This is achieved by isolating the component responsible for controlling concurrency and only exposing only revision tokens in the public API.
+Still, the achievable throughput of the API is limited as strong consistency implies strict constraints on backend implementation.

+In many situations, given the rate of writes is much less than reads (as in out case, when making two orders from two different devices under one account is rather an exceptional situation), it might make sense to stick *eventual consistency* rather than the strict one.[ref:steen-tanenbaum-distributed-systems 7.2.2 Eventual consistency]() The typical setup in Web often involves having asynchronously replicated databases:

 ```typescript
 // Reading the state,